deepdwivedii/email-app/README.md

 ## Security

-- Tokens encrypted with AES‑256‑GCM and stored in Firestore.
+- Tokens encrypted with AES‑256‑GCM and stored in Supabase Postgres.
-- Cookies (`__session`, `mb`) are httpOnly, sameSite=lax, secure on HTTPS.
+- Cookies (`mb` and Supabase auth cookies) are httpOnly, sameSite=lax, secure on HTTPS.
 - Secrets are never logged.
 - Data minimization: store headers by default; selective content only when classification requires it.
 - Server-side access controls enforced on sensitive collections and APIs.

 ## Deployment

-- Firebase Hosting with frameworks backend (`firebase.json`), region `us-central1`.
+- Deploy to your chosen platform (Vercel, Cloudflare, etc.).
-- Scheduled Functions in `src/functions/index.ts` for Gmail History and Outlook Delta.
+- Background sync can be scheduled externally or via platform cron.
 - Ensure production env vars and OAuth apps are configured and verified.
 - Observability: structured logs; sync uses retry/backoff for rate limits; cursors recovered on invalidation.